guardianhealth/website/technology/discover-lav.md

 ![Image](/website/img/guardian/guardian-lav.png){:class="img-responsive"}

-The Discover Lav is a future product offering from Guardian Health.
+The Discover Lav is a future product offering from LavWell Technologies.
 Building on the platform of the Guardian Lav, the Discover Lav will incorporate enhanced urine analysis tools to enable complex molecular diagnostics.